octo-technology-downunder/octo-technology-downunder.github.io/students.md

 - label: Interviews
   value: 5
 type: Course
+price: AUD $600
 category: students
-layout: training
+layout: students
 best: true
-permalink: students
+courses:
+- period: 2nd - 13th July 2018
+  availability: no places left
+- period: 20th - 31st August 2018
+  availability: only 4 places left!
+- period: 1st - 12th October 2018
+  availability: available
+- period: 12th - 23th November 2018
+  availability: available
 ---
 ### DESCRIPTION

-Many students who are about to graduate do often face the hardest and most stressful time trying to find their first real job.
-And competitive IT market makes things worse.
+Students who are about to graduate often face a hard and very stressful time trying to get their first job.
+This is even more the case given the very competitive IT market.
-How to stand out from the crowd and make difference for employers and HRs during recruitment process?
+How to stand out from the crowd and make a difference for employers and HRs during recruitment process?
 How to quickly get your career started with competitive remuneration?
-This course will give essential knowledge expected from any Software Developer who wants to be in 'top 10% best developers' and desired by any IT company.
+This course will give essential knowledge expected from any Software Developer who wants to be in the 'top 10% best developers' and desired by any IT company.
 Moreover, it prepares students for the first challenge on their career path - technical assessment and interview.
-One of the main deliverables of the course is a real project, created by each of the students, which is important addition to the concise resume in front of potential employer

-### PEDAGOGICAL OBJECTIVES
+### COURSE OUTCOMES
-* Discover IT market trends
+* Fresh outlook on the current IT market trends
-* Understand the most impacting technologies and methodologies
-* Learn the Software Craftsmanship principles
+* Hands-on experience setting up and implementing software development project
+* Understanding and practical application of software development best practices
-* Develop a project for a personal portfolio
+* Implemented project in the Student's portfolio
-* Understand main aspects of recruitment process
-* Create a meaningful resume
+* Experience compiling resume and holding interview

+### COURSE OUTLINE
+1. Lectures
+   1. Intro to the course
+   2. Current IT Market trends
+   3. Introduction to Software Craftsmanship
+2. Coding workshop
+   1. Project overview
+   2. Code baseline setup
+   3. CI/CD pipeline setup
+   4. Docker image packaging setup
+   5. Full contact interactive coding sessions using TDD and other best practices
+   6. Take home tasks
+   7. Home tasks submissions review
+   8. Supervised coding
+3. Recruitment process
+   1. What recruiters look for
+   1. Better resume
+   2. Interview sessions and feedback

-### TARGET
+### TARGET AUDIENCE
-* Students of IT specialisations who target to start their career of Software Developer
+* Students of IT specialisations who aim to start their career of Software Developer

 ### PRE-REQUISITES
-Understanding of basic software development concepts.
+* Understanding of basic software development concepts
-Familiarity with one of programming languages
+* Familiarity with one of programming languages

-### PEDAGOGICAL METHOD
-Interactive lectures, full contact seminars, pair and mob programming sessions

 ### STAKEHOLDER PROFILES
-All our training courses are run by experienced and peer-recognized training consultants with many years in IT and recruitment experience
+All our training courses are run by experienced and peer-recognised training consultants with many years in IT and recruitment experience

 ### EVALUATION METHODS
 The evaluation of learning outcomes is carried out throughout the session via workshops, practical exercises and interactive tests.
-An evaluation is systematically carried out at the end of each daily session.
+An evaluation is systematically carried out at the end of each daily session

+### LOCATION
+Study rooms for this course are conveniently located in Sydney CBD